THE JURY OF 2021

 Circular queen of Sweden, Cradlenet

 Circular business models are a necessity for us to achieve the climate goals.
-How is it going so far and what would you like to see for measures now closest to facilitating a circular society?
+How is it going so far and what measures would you like to see in order to bring about a circular society?

 "According to our report Circular Economy Outlook 2021, only 3 out of 10 large companies in Sweden have developed circular strategies and started working in a circular manner.
 So far, we are only at the absolute start of the change that must take place.
 What is needed now are major measures to increase knowledge in society as a whole about what circular economy is and how to implement circularity in one's own business and in society as a whole."